Photonsters/anycubic-photon-docs/README.md

 ## Known issues
-There are several known issues with the Photon hardware and software.[Check the known issues page](known-issues/photon-known-issues.md) for details, solutions and workarounds.
+There are several known issues with the Photon hardware and software.
+[Check the known issues page](known-issues/photon-known-issues.md) for details, solutions and workarounds.

 ## Photon technical specifications